Term of the Moment

 Software that searches for viruses.
 Also known as a "virus scanner."
 As new viruses are discovered by the antivirus vendor, their binary patterns and behaviors are added to a database that is downloaded periodically to the user's antivirus program via the Web.
 Popular antivirus programs are Norton, McAfee, Sophos, Bitdefender, AVG and Kaspersky.
 Microsoft Defender is Microsoft's own antivirus software that comes with Windows, starting with Windows 8.

-Antivirus programs are used on all Windows machines, but most Mac users do not install them.
-However, as more Macs are acquired, the Mac has slowly but surely become a target of attacks, and Mac antivirus programs are being installed at a more rapid rate than in the past.
+Antivirus programs are used on all Windows machines because they are the target of most attacks.
+However, the Mac has slowly but surely become a target because malware threats are growing more rapidly than in the past.
+Linux PC users also employ antivirus software.
 See virus, quarantine, disinfect and scareware.

 Multiple Detection Approaches